saitamasahil/Pixel-Launcher-Extended/README.md

 - It supports making of **Offline Installer** only.

 ### For Ubuntu, Debian, and other Linux distributions
 - The required zip package install command is in the script itself.
 However, if you encounter any errors, you can install **zip** manually.
-On Ubuntu or Debian, use the following command to do so."
+On Ubuntu or Debian, Use the following command to do so."
 ```sh
 sudo apt install zip
 ```